KacperOdzimek/Arbor/documentation/design_reference.md

 } button_storage;
 ```

-**The cursor handler** reads/writes storage directly and reads the instance
+**The cursor handler** reads and writes storage directly, and reads the
-data as an ordinary pointer (it's handed `node_data` and `storage_data`
+instance data as an ordinary pointer (it is handed `node_data` and
-already resolved — no offset math needed at this level):
+`storage_data` already resolved — no offset math is needed at this level):

 ```c
 static void button_cursor_func(void* node_data, void* storage_data, arb_node_cursor_input* node_input) {